QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

 1. Create a script and call it assignment01.
 Save your script.
 2. Download this
     [cheat-sheet](http://github.com/rstudio/cheatsheets/raw/master/base-r.pdf)
     and go over it.
-You won’t understand most of it right away.
+You won't understand most of it right away.
 But it will become a useful resource.
 Look at it often.
 3. Calculate the square root of 1369 using the `sqrt()` function.
 4. Square the number 13 using the `^` operator.